vvatter/llm-pdf-remediation/README.md

 `*.plan.legacy.json`.
 Existing reviewed or manually modified canonical plans are not overwritten unless a force option is supplied.

-## Current Status

-All nine documents in the original project corpus have released accessible outputs.
-Every output passed the project's machine checks and veraPDF's PDF/UA-1 checks.
-Three representative documents also received successful Acrobat Read Out Loud, clicking, selection, and reading-order spot checks.
-The remaining six still need document-level testing in a real PDF reader.

 ## Release Semantics

 The compiler first creates an undeclared draft.
 It then verifies exact rendered-page